rsarwar87/petalinux_docker/README.md

 ## Handling settings:
 in the  yaml config file, please update the parameters

+Alternative, place plnx-docker-export in the work directory and source it

 ## Troubleshooting:
 1. if you wish to run ``` petalinux-config -c kernel ```,  please first run script /dev/null
 2. if petalinux complains about language standard, please run the following command: